wp-sms/wp-sms/readme.txt

 1. Upload `wp-sms` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. To display the SMS newsletter form, go to Themes > Widgets, and add a WP-SMS Subscribe form.
+3. To display the SMS newsletter form, go to Themes > Widgets, and add a WP SMS Subscribe form.
 4. If you're using the wp-sms-pro as well, don't forget to enter your license key on Pro Pack > General

 If you need more information, please [click here](https://wp-sms-pro.com/resources/installation/).